Mauritius Wedding Traditions Complete Guide for Modern Couples

 How do couples choose between traditional and beach wedding venues?

-Venue selection depends on religious requirements, with 90% of Hindu ceremonies requiring mandap structures feasible at hotels or gardens, while 70% of Christian couples opt for beach ceremonies since 2021.
+Venue selection depends on religious requirements, with most Hindu ceremonies requiring mandap structures feasible at hotels or gardens, while many Christian couples opt for beach ceremonies.
 Beach venues cost 300,000-500,000 MUR including permits (50,000 MUR), setup, and weather contingencies, compared to traditional halls at 100,000-300,000 MUR.
 Religious considerations influence choices: Hindu fire rituals need wind protection, Muslim ceremonies require prayer facilities, while Chinese tea ceremonies favor indoor settings.
-Modern couples (60% urban) choose beaches for photogenic backdrops and tourist guest convenience, despite 20% higher catering costs due to logistics.
+Modern urban couples choose beaches for photogenic backdrops and tourist guest convenience, despite higher catering costs due to logistics.
 Weather concerns (November-April cyclone season) necessitate backup plans adding 100,000 MUR to budgets.
 Traditional venues offer cultural authenticity with established vendor relationships, while beaches provide unique experiences attracting younger couples prioritizing aesthetics over convenience.

 Frequently Asked Questions